 The Pupil Premium is allocated to children from low income families who are currently known to be eligible for Free School Meals (FSM), and to children who have been looked after continuously for more than 6 months.
 Schools are free to spend the Pupil Premium as they see fit.
 We will, however, be held accountable for how we have used the additional funding to support pupils from low income families.

-From September 2012, schools are required to publish online information about how we have used or are planning to use the Premium.
+Schools are required to publish online information about how we have used or are planning to use the Premium.
 This will ensure that parents and others are made fully aware of the attainment of pupils covered by the Premium and the extra support that they receive.

 A statement to parents on how the Pupil Premium funding has been used to address the issue of ‘narrowing the gap’ will appear on our school website annually.

 For more general information about Pupil Premium, see

 This letter provides information on eligibility and information on how to apply.